kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Capital allocation, however, has its own challenges: in particular, _evaluation_.

 As has been well-documented by Metagov's [Grant Innovation Lab](https://grant.metagov.org/), difficulties in evaluating the effectiveness of grant programs are leading to an erosion of trust in public goods funding overall, and a slow reduction in funding for such programs.
-As a result, over the past year the public goods funding community has increasingly begun prioritizing _evaluation_ over _experimentation_.
+As a result, over the past year the public goods funding community has [increasingly begun prioritizing _evaluation_ over _experimentation_](https://ethresear.ch/t/three-fundamental-problems-in-ethereum-public-goods-funding-a-research-agenda/23474).

 On some level, evaluation is an impossible and fundamentally speculative task.
 If someone who wanted to support public goods could evaluate the future impact of a present investment with certainty, they would be better off making billions on Wall Street and starting a charitable foundation.

-Given that nobody reading this is doing that, it's fair to ask what "evaluation" actually achieves.
+Given that nobody is doing that, and that evaluation is -- on some level -- _made-up_, it's fair to ask what "evaluation" actually achieves.
-We assert that _evaluation produces legitimacy_, which translates concretely into higher future funding inflows.
+We suggest that _evaluation produces legitimacy_, which translates concretely into higher future funding inflows.

-To adopt ideas from institutional economics, we can imagine evaluation as filling out a historically-barren "policy" layer in the three-layer model of constitution, policy, and operation.
+To adopt ideas from institutional economics, we can imagine evaluation as filling out a currently-barren "policy" layer in the three-layer model of constitution, policy, and operations.
 In this frame, the "constitutional" layer represents the code, norms, etc., of the grants ecosystem itself, the "policy" layer represents the process by which specific _parameters_ (mechanisms, etc) are chosen, while the "operational" layer represents the grants rounds themselves: applications, voting, etc.
 Seen in this way, evaluation is the missing _political_ process needed to bring web3's public goods funding ecosystem from experiment into maturity.